 - And since everyone wonders about this!
-The name I give out online (Emily St＊) is a shortened form of my full name which I give out online instead of the whole thing.
+The name I give out online (Emily St＊) is a shortened form of my full name which I use online instead of the whole thing.
 When circumstances permit, I use a big, honkin’ asterisk to drive this point home.
 Otherwise, I just use “Emily St.” I don’t care how you say it.
 Most people say “ess tee.”
 Think of it like a file extension, if that helps.

 You’ve probably noticed that I don’t support comments in any form on my site.
 Instead, you’re welcome to write comments on your own platform, wherever that may be, and link back here.